-- Rapid prototyping: With Bootstrap, there’s almost no need to spend thought on tricky CSS positioning and browser incompatibilities.
-All you need to do write out the HTML, and then applying the appropriate CSS classes causes the responsiveness to come alive.
+Rapid prototyping: With Bootstrap, there’s almost no need to spend thought on tricky CSS positioning and browser incompatibilities.
+All you need to do write out the HTML and then apply the appropriate CSS classes cause the responsiveness to come alive.

 Nothing is without a price, eh?
 Well, Bootstrap is no exception.
 Over time, Bootstrap has come under heavy fire by designers and UI experts.
 Here’s why:

-- UX monotony: The very fact that Bootstrap has such a large collection of built-ins results in websites that look all-too-familiar, and quite honestly, dull.
+UX monotony: The very fact that Bootstrap has such a large collection of built-in results in websites that look all-too-familiar and quite honestly, dull.
 You only need to head over to the official examples to see just how much of an eyesore the defaults are.
 Just search for “all bootstrap websites look the same,” and you’ll know what I mean. 🙂

 If technologies were religions, the Foundation and Bootstrap guys would be out for each other’s blood.
 No discussion of modern CSS frameworks is complete without mentioning Foundation, so here we go.